eric-smiling/auto-arrange/README.md

 - call the `end` method on drag end

 ## Internals
-The Context class depends heavily on functions defined in [actions.js](https://github.com/eric-smiling/auto-arrange/blob/master/src/js/actions.js).
-They handle the major work.
-The context class maintains a series of `Map`s required and mutated by the actions.
-These `Map`s are not exposed/useful externally (with the exception of the `positions` Map which has an accessor).
+The context class maintains a series of Maps and methods used for repel and revert logic while dragging.
+The Maps are not exposed/useful externally (with the exception of the `positions` Map which has an accessor).

 The format of the `positions` map is:
 ```